The world of financial advisory is growing and expanding due to new technology and the way that people invest their assets.

 RIAs are regulated strictly by the SEC and the states in which they operate.
 While many RIAs are corporations, an individual can register as an RIA and manage the assets of others as a single entity.
 Many local and regional RIA firms operate this way.

 For that reason, small RIAs are difficult to track, and many of the smaller advisory firms go out of business as quickly as they raise their flags.

 While there may be exceptions, RIAs with $100 million AUM or more are required to register with the SEC.
 RIAs with less than $100 million AUM and five or more clients in any state must register in each state where they meet those conditions.
 Whether regulated by the state or the SEC, RIAs have a fiduciary duty to look out for their clients’ best interests.

 An ethical RIA will self-regulate to ensure strict compliance with all federal and state laws as well as to manage client assets optimally.

 What kinds of assets do RIAs manage?

-A registered investment advisor may find himself managing a variety of asset classes for clients.
+A registered investment advisor (like the one you can find at CFI Financials) may find himself managing a variety of asset classes for clients.
 With so many investment options to choose from, it can be a difficult task to research all available opportunities in every asset class and manage a diverse portfolio so that the investor’s money earns the best returns.

 Unless an individual is a full-time investor, they may not have the time to do all the legwork that is necessary to ensure the best return on investment (ROI) for each investment class.
 That increases the value of the RIA for the investor.